 This research study focused on the assistive technologies that are required by learners with physical impairment to enable them be successfully educated in their school?
 While the question may seem simple and obvious, there is little research within developing countries that addresses this question.
 To some extent the question of 'What makes children with disabilities successful in school?' is one that educational planners, administrators and teachers have been wrestling with since formal education began.
 In the case of children with physical impairments some might even argue that the question is irrelevant, because in most countries around the world the likelihood is these children will not get to school.
 Globally, the majority of children with impairments are excluded from education.
 By the year 2030, children with disabilities including those with physical disabilities, should enjoy equal educational opportunities across the globe.
 To achieve this goal, Governments will need to focus their energies and resources in the right areas, they will need information about what works and what doesn't.
 It is clear that if this goal of equal educational opportunities is to be achieved, then the rural schools are the most likely settings where children with physical impairment will access education.
 It is important to note that simply getting children to schools does not solve the problem.
 If they feel unhappy or unwanted in school, or if they cannot access the curriculum or the environment where the learning takes place, they will dropout.
-There is often inequity in participation between children with and without disabilities.
-It is known, that children with disabilities participate less in some types of activities than their peers without disabilities (Anaby, 2014)
+There is often inequity in participate less in some types of activities than their peers without disabilities (Anaby, 2014)